MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/blocking-file-system-filter-drivers.md

 ---
 title: Blocking Legacy File System Filter Drivers
-description: Starting in Windows 10, version 1607, administrators and driver developers can use a registry setting to block legacy file system filter drivers. ms.date: 04/20/2017
+description: Starting in Windows 10, version 1607, administrators and driver developers can use a registry setting to block legacy file system filter drivers.
+keywords:
+- file system filter drivers, blocking, legacy ms.date: 09/05/2024
 ---

 # Blocking legacy file system filter drivers

-Starting in Windows 10, version 1607, administrators and driver developers can use a registry setting to block legacy file system filter drivers. *Legacy file system filter drivers* are drivers that attach to the file system stack directly and don't use Filter Manager.
-This topic describes the registry setting for blocking and unblocking legacy file system filter drivers.
-It also describes the event entered into the System event log when a legacy file system filter is blocked and how to check if the OS has legacy file system drivers running.
+Starting in Windows 10, version 1607, administrators and driver developers can use a registry setting to block and unblock [legacy file system filter drivers](about-file-system-legacy-filter-drivers.md). *Legacy file system filter drivers* attach to the file system stack directly and don't use Filter Manager.

-> [!NOTE]
-> For optimal reliability and performance, use [file system minifilter drivers](./filter-manager-concepts.md) with Filter Manager support instead of legacy file system filter drivers.
-To port your legacy driver to a minifilter driver, see [Guidelines for Porting Legacy Filter Drivers](guidelines-for-porting-legacy-filter-drivers.md).
+This article describes the registry setting and the event entered into the System event log when a legacy file system (FS) filter is blocked.
+It also describes how to check if the OS has legacy FS drivers running.

 ## How to block legacy drivers

-Use the **IoBlockLegacyFsFilters** registry key to specify if the system blocks legacy file system filter drivers.
-When blocked, all legacy file system filter drivers are blocked from loading.
+Use the **IoBlockLegacyFsFilters** registry key to indicate whether the system blocks legacy FS filter drivers.
+When blocked, all legacy FS filter drivers are blocked from loading.
 For the registry changes to take effect, perform a system restart.

 The registry key must be created under the following registry path: